opencadc/canfar-portal/resources/docs/quick_start_en.md

 </div>

  For an automated procedure to access VOSpace on your behalf, your proxy authorization must be present on the VM.
-You can accomplish this using a `.netrc` file that contains your CANFAR user name and password, and the command **getCert** can obtain an *X509 Proxy Certificate* using that username/password combination without any further user interaction.
+You can accomplish this using a `.netrc` file that contains your CANFAR user name and password, and the command **cadc-get-cert** can obtain an *X509 Proxy Certificate* using that username/password combination without any further user interaction.
 The commands below will create the file and install the VOSpace utilities.

 <div class="shell">

 {% highlight bash %}
 $ echo "machine www.canfar.phys.uvic.ca login [username] password [password]" > ~/.netrc
 $ chmod 600 ~/.netrc
-$ getCert
+$ cadc-get-cert
 {% endhighlight %}

 </div>